blbadger/blbadger.github.io/smaller-lms.md

 This begs the question: are these parameters necessary?
 It is clear that transformer-based models do indeed become substantially more effective with an increase in the number of parameters they contain, but if we were not restricted to one particular architecture is it possible that we could design a model with far fewer parameters for language modeling?

 A very quick calculation suggests that billions or even millions of parameters are far more than would be necessary to model the English language.
 It has been claimed that there are somewhere around $10^{570}$ possible English sentences, as an upper bound.
 Without knowing how to model these sentences, we can view them as unique points in an arbitrarily high-dimension space.
 Now due to a theorem of high-dimensional space, the same points may be obtained with arbitrary precision in a space that is approximately $\log 10^{570} = 570$ dimensional.
-This means that a model with the same number of parameters may exist such that each sentence may be found via a combination of these parameters.
+This means that a model with the same number of parameters may exist such that each sentence may be found via a combination of 570 parameters, much less than the billions of parameters typically used for language models today.

 That being the case, one can assume that far fewer parameters are required to model language than are currently found in LLMs but it cannot be assumed that a model with that number of parameters is actually trainable: it could be that training requires a large model that must then be converted into a small model.
 This is the approach used when performing pruning, where parameters are dropped depending on their importance for some output.
 Alternatively, instead of removing parameters one could reduce the memory required to store each parameters: this is the approach of quantization methods, which are perhaps the most effective methods currently available for shrinking the effective size of a model.